 "I highly encourage all Airmen to meet with me so that they can understand their options and see what's going to being their best interest," Dimitro said.
-"You don't have to make the decision today, but the sooner Airmen start looking at it and have retirement discussions with their family and the people that retirement is going to impact, is crucial to making the best informed decision."
+"You don't have to make the decision today. but the sooner Airmen start looking at it and have retirement discussions with their earlier game went to overtime, but they hung with them running up and down the court and were actually within two points in the last minute."